-applicable period before the close of polling day means the period beginning 3 months before the close of polling day and ending with the close of polling day electoral activity, in relation to a candidate at an election, means an activity-
+applicable period before the close of polling day, means the period beginning three months before the close of polling day and ending with the close of polling day electoral activity, in relation to a candidate at an election, means an activity-

-- (a) that is carried out by the candidate or with the candidate's authority; and - (b) that relates to the candidate solely in the candidate's capacity as a candidate and not to the candidate- - (i) in his or her capacity as a member of the local authority or local board or community board, or as the holder of any other office; or - (ii) in any other capacity; and - (c) that comprises - (i) advertising of any kind; or - (ii) radio or television broadcasting; or - publishing, issuing, distributing, or displaying addresses, notices, posters, pamphlets, handbills, billboards, and cards; or - (iv) any electronic communication to the public, including (without limitation) the establishment or operation of a website or other method of communication to the public using the Internet; and - (d) that relates exclusively to the campaign for the election of the candidate; and - (e) that takes place within the applicable period before the close of polling day.
+- a. that is carried out by the candidate or with the candidate's authority; and - b. that relates to the candidate solely in the candidate's capacity as a candidate and not to the candidate - i. in their capacity as a member of the local authority or local board or community board, or as the holder of any other office; or - ii. in any other capacity; and - c. that comprises - i. advertising of any kind; or - ii. radio or television broadcasting; or - publishing, issuing, distributing, or displaying addresses, notices, posters, pamphlets, handbills, billboards, and cards; or - any electronic communication to the public, including (without limitation) the establishment or operation of a website or other method of communication to the public using the Internet; and - d. that relates exclusively to the campaign for the election of the candidate; and e. that takes place within the applicable period before the close of polling day.